 Leaf prints by That Artist Woman

 This is perhaps one of the easiest, but most effective plaster of Paris crafts that you can do.
-Check out the full tutorial, packed full of helpful hints and tips over at That Artist Women.
+Check out the full tutorial, packed full of helpful hints and tips over at That Artist Woman.

-4. Plaster of Paris ghosts
+4. Plaster of Paris Ghosts

 Plaster of Paris ghosts by Ashbee Design